ksmathers/mini-guide/Services/kube/mgk-mosquitto.md

 # Get the service endpoint
 MQTT_HOST=$(kubectl get svc mosquitto-service -n mosquitto -o jsonpath='{.status.loadBalancer.ingress[0].ip}')

-# If using port-forward or NodePort, use localhost
+# If using port-forward, use localhost
 MQTT_HOST="localhost"

+# If using NodePort use the IP Address of the Kubernetes node where the service is deployed
+MQTT_HOST="tamlyn.ank.com"

 # Subscribe to test topic (in one terminal)
 mosquitto_sub -h $MQTT_HOST -p 1883 -t "test/topic" -v